 James Cavanagh was born in Dublin and began his career as a trumpet player.
-He was a member of the No.1 Army band before becoming a trumpet player with the National Symphony Orchestra of Ireland.
-He was Head of Wind Brass and Percussion at the Royal Irish Academy of Music for nine years, where he is also Professor of Trumpet, lectures in conducting and conducts the RIAM Symphony and Intermediate Orchestras.
+He is Head of Performing Groups at the Royal Academy of Music where he teaches Trumpet, lectures in conducting and conducts the RIAM Symphony and Intermediate Orchestras.

 James has extensive conducting experience having conducted all of Ireland’s professional orchestras and has curated, presented and conducted the R.T.E.
 National Symphony Orchestra during their residencies around Ireland.

 He has conducted and worked all over the world, notably Japan, when he conducted the Japanese Philharmonic Orchestra and the Tokyo Oratorio Society.
 He has also conducted The Czechoslovakian Chamber Orchestra and has toured America on several occasions when he worked with some of America’s finest orchestras in venues including Carnegie Hall and Chastain Park in Atlanta with the Atlanta Symphony Orchestra.